ssoonmi/05-20-Lecture-Notes/W11D5/filled-in-LOs.md

       ```js
       app.get('/blogs/\\w+/comments', ...);
       ```
           will match routes like:
           - `GET /blogs/hello/comments`
+          - `GET /blogs/e/comments`
           but not routes like:
           - `GET /blogs/2/comments`
           - `GET /blogs/232434/comments`
+          - `GET /blogs//comments`

+## Format of the Assessment

+- ~5 MC's
+- Express Project - expected to be 2 hours and 30 minutes
+- 2 hours and 40 minutes long